 Modest fashion is making waves worldwide, raking up likes via social media on everything from minimalist to frou-frou.
 To say that modest fashion is exclusive for Muslim women would be rather incorrect as women from various religions and backgrounds have chosen to cover up for decades – newsflash: yes, it’s a choice.
 Plus, no one can say no to a good dose of shopping.
 Expand your wardrobe with these effortless and comfy modest Muslimah fashion pieces in bold and contemporary designs for Hari Raya and Eid – and throughout the year.

 If we’re awarding points, it’s going to be A for effortless at Anaabu.
 This minimalist and sustainable brand wears the androgyny label on its sleeve, featuring almost genderless fashion in its collections.
 For muted tones, clean silhouettes and attention to detail, this is the place to go.

 Anaabu, available online, ships to Singapore.

 “Minimal but not typical” – we couldn’t agree more!
 For modest wear with a playful twist, Whimsigirl has ’em all.
 We see why this Malaysian label is a favourite amongst comfort creatures; it offers breathable two-piece outfits with unique silhouettes such as the tapered 3/4 sleeves or the long flared bell-sleeves for women and children.
-Each piece is ethically created using natural fiber fabrics like linen and cotton to ensure that they are comfortable for daily wear.
-In typical Whimsigirl fashion, the newly released Mekar collection features 37 separates to create over 100 combinations of outfits for Raya and beyond the festive season.
+Each piece is ethically created using natural fibre fabrics like linen and cotton to ensure that they are comfortable for daily wear.
+In typical Whimsigirl fashion, the newly released Nona collection takes Eid at home to the next level with comfy styles you can wear at home all day.

 Whimsigirl, available online with delivery to Singapore.